Chart Color Schemes

 Tumut Surrounds hosts an older demographic, ranking in the top quartile nationwide

 Tumut Surrounds has a median age of 47 years, which is significantly higher than the Rest of NSW average of 43 years and substantially exceeds the national average of 38 years.
-The age profile shows that those aged 55-64 years are particularly prominent, making up 15.5% of the population, while those aged 25-34 years comprise only 7.8%.
-Between 2021 and present, the percentage of people aged 75 to 84 has increased from 6.9% to 8.8%, and the 15 to 24 cohort has risen from 9.3% to 10.7%.
-Conversely, the percentage of those aged 5 to 14 has decreased from 13.6% to 11.7%, and the 55 to 64 age group has dropped from 16.9% to 15.5%.
+The age profile shows that individuals aged 55-64 years are particularly prominent, comprising 15.5% of the population, while those aged 25-34 years make up only 7.8%.
+Between 2021 and present, the proportion of individuals aged 75-84 years has grown from 6.9% to 8.8%, while the 15-24 age group has increased from 9.3% to 10.7%.
+Conversely, the 5-14 age group has declined from 13.6% to 11.7%, and the 55-64 age group has dropped from 16.9% to 15.5%.
 By 2041, Tumut Surrounds is expected to experience notable shifts in its age composition.
-The 75 to 84 age group is projected to grow by 28%, adding 121 people and reaching a total of 550 from the current 428.
-Meanwhile, the 15 to 24 and 45 to 54 cohorts are expected to see population declines.
+The 75-84 age group is projected to grow by 28%, reaching 550 individuals from the current total of 428.
+Meanwhile, the 15-24 and 45-54 age groups are expected to see population declines.